 The study established a number of challenges related with the use of English as a medium of instruction and the benefits associated with the use of the local area languages in the teaching and learning process in primary school education system in rural Uganda.
 Basing on my research, I found that teachers' use of English as a medium of instruction sometimes frustrates the pupils' learning efforts instead of facilitating them.
 My findings revealed that teachers are not following the language policy as per the Government White Paper (1992).
 This was proved through classroom observation as Luganda was the most commonly used medium of instruction in all grades/classes though in a few cases English would sometimes be used in primary seven.
 Most of the time teachers used Luganda, the local area language, for instruction while English was only used for writing lesson notes, assignments and examinations and in a few cases when it required reading from the textbooks which are written in English.
-In addition, it was revealed that teachers and pupils do not feel free if teaching and learning is in English.
-Teachers use lecture method whereby the pupils play only the role of listening without active participation.
+In addition, it was revealed that teachers use lecture method whereby the pupils play only the role of listening without active participation.
 While on the other hand, the teachers and pupils speak freely if teaching and learning is in Luganda and pupils are able to ask and answer questions.